 FANCY A TRIP TO WIELICZKA?
 READY TO VISIT AUSCHWITZ?
 DISCOVER KRAKOWCARD SPECIAL DEALS!

 With three spare days to visit Krakow and its side attractions, travelling alone to Wieliczka and/or Auschwitz Concentration Camp may take you more time than if these two important tours were organised by real experts on a single day.
 By checking the ways to get to Auschwitz on your own, you may realise that it is not always possible to arrange your visit as you wish, with the certain unpredictability of long-distance public transportation there always exists.
 At the same time, you should not waste too much time not to see the top of 40 Krakow-based attractions that await you there.
-If you appreciate your time and like being provided with comfort in a cost-effective way, try the 3 Days Krakow Tourist Card special offer which includes a separate 7-hour trip to Auschwitz Concentration Camp, starting early mornings each day of the week.
+If you appreciate your time and like being provided with comfort in a cost-effective way, try to combine 3 Days Krakow Tourist Card with our separate trip to Auschwitz Concentration Camp, starting early mornings each day of the week.

 You will be be transported to Auschwitz directly from the Main Square of Krakow, as accompanied by an English-speaking guide, but also still enjoy the unlimited public transportation options after you return to Krakow.
-With KrakowCard offering this special packet, you save your time, money and strength needed to explore as much as you can throughout your two- or three-day break in the magical city of Krakow!
+With KrakowCard in your pocket you save your time, money and strength needed to explore as much as you can throughout your two- or three-day break in the magical city of Krakow!